terikon/cordova-plugin-photo-library/README.md

 cordova.plugins.photoLibrary.saveVideo(url, album, function () {}, function (err) {});
 ```

+saveImage and saveVideo both need write permission to be granted by requestAuthorization.

 ## Permissions

 The library handles tricky parts of aquiring permissions to photo library.